 An example of this is when the vessel is creating excessive wash.
 Some boats create excessive wash at six knots.
 It is the responsibility of the driver to slow the vessel so that any wash created is minimal.

-Six knots within 30 metres of:
+When operating a boat six knots within 30 metres of:

 • boats anchored, moored to the shore or aground